 Relationships should make both the partners feel loved, respected, and secure.
 This holy grail of healthy relationship characteristics is torn apart when there is severe insecurity in the relationship.
-Ranging from jealousy to controlling behavior, insecurity can manifest itself in many destructive ways.
-Your insecurities may or may not be warranted, but they create unhealthy behavior regardless of your reasoning.
+Ranging from jealousy to controlling behavior, relationship insecurity can manifest itself in many destructive ways.
+Your insecurities in marriage may or may not be warranted, but they create unhealthy behavior regardless of your reasoning.

 1. Fear of losing your mate

 Without trust, a relationship is doomed.
 If you are truly concerned that you will not be able to trust your mate, you should not be together.
 If you are insecure in love is it really worth it.

 2. Consuming jealousy

 There is a certain level of jealousy in a relationship that is considered healthy.
 After all, you are in a committed relationship and you don’t want someone else breaking what you have built.
-But, there is a point where this healthy jealousy turns into a consuming insecurity.
+But, there is a point where this healthy jealousy turns into consuming insecurity.
 Common signs of jealousy include:

 - Spying on your mate